Project Vie Makes Good On March 15 Announcement, But Probably An Elaborate Hoax

 — Vie (@PlayVie) March 15, 2017

-It was finally declared that Vie is coming in 2018.
+Before finally declaring that Vie is coming in 2018.

 Vie, Coming 2018.#VieIsComing pic.twitter.com/QhuERKdpd8